OpenSourceEBike/OpenSourceEBike.github.io/build_EBike_Bafang_M500/build_display/build_display.md

 Schematic:<br>
 [<img src="schematic.png" width="1200"/><br>](schematic.png)

-The ESP32-S2 is the microcontroller that runs the high level Python software and has Wifi.
-It can be programmed by wireless Wifi.
+The ESP32-S2 is the microcontroller that runs the high level Pyhton (easy and fast to develop) and we can edit/program the Pyhton software text files wirelessly, using our phone or computer.

+This ESP32-S2 get his power from the EBike/EScooter board, on the GND and +5V wires.
+It communicates with that board using the UART TX and UART RX wires.
-This ESP32-S2 communicates with the OLED display using SPI lines.
-It also reads the remote buttons state.<br>
+It also communicates with the OLED display using SPI lines, as also it reads the remote buttons state.<br>

 Solder the display to the ESP32-S2 board.<br>
 You will see that you can insert directly the display pins SPI_CLK, SPI_MOSI, RESET and DATA_COMMAND - this will simplify a lot.
 But you also need to cut the +5V and GND pins.
 You can uses wires for this pins.